Are you a successful offline retailer looking to take your retail business online?

 - Processing returns and replacements correctly and adding products back to the inventory if applicable.

-It is safe to say that shipping is where the real uncertainty of an online retail business comes into the picture.
+It is safe to say that shipping is where the real uncertainty of online retail business comes into the picture.
 However, you can reduce the risk to an extent by

 - Integrating with more than one shipping provider and using the right one on a case-by-case basis.